raspereza/HtoAA/4Tau/stat/README.md

 Input parameters are

-* `Azimov (bool)` : if true is specified background-only Asimov dataset is created, otherwise real data are used.
+* `Azimov (bool)` : if true, background-only Asimov dataset is created, otherwise real data are used.
-* `correlation (bool)` : if true is specified, background model is built with mass correlation coefficients according to formula `b(i,j)=C(i,j)f1D(i)f1D(j)`, otherwise possible correlations are ignored `b(i,j)=f1D(i)f1D(j)`.
+* `correlation (bool)` : if true, background model is built with mass correlation coefficients according to the formula `b(i,j)=C(i,j)f1D(i)f1D(j)`, otherwise possible correlations are ignored `b(i,j)=f1D(i)f1D(j)`.
-* `(bool) MassUncertPerEra` : if true, uncertainies in C(i,j) and f1D(i,j) are decorrelated across data taking periods, otherwise uncertainties are correlated across data taking periods.
+* `(bool) MassUncertPerEra` : if true, uncertainies in C(i,j) and f1D(i) are decorrelated across data taking periods, otherwise uncertainties are correlated across data taking periods.
 Recommended option is `true`.
-* `(bool) MassUncertPerBins` : if true, uncertainties in f1D(i,j) are decorrelated across bins, e.i. variation of f1D in a given bin is control by separate nuisance parameter.
-If false, variations in different bins are floated in fits in a correlated via a common nuisance parameter.
+* `(bool) MassUncertPerBins` : if true, uncertainties in f1D(i) are decorrelated across bins, e.i. variation of f1D in a given bin is controlled by a separate nuisance parameter.
+If false, variations in different bins are floated in fits in a correlated way and controlled by common nuisance parameter.
 Recommended option is `true`.

 ## Combination of datacards and creation of workspaces

 Datacards of different data taking periods are combined by executing script [CombineCards.bash](https://github.com/raspereza/HtoAA/blob/main/4Tau/stat/CombineCards.bash).
-Additionally this script creates workspaces which are used as inputs to combine utility.
-It may take a while.
+Additionally, this script creates workspaces which are used as inputs to the `combine` utility of the [Higgs combination package](http://cms-analysis.github.io/HiggsAnalysis-CombinedLimit).
+Creation of workspaces may take a while.
 Be patient.
 At the end you will have one workspace per data taking period and mass point.
-They are named `haa_${year}-13TeV_ma${mass}.root` for individual data taking periods and `haa_Run2_ma${mass}.txt` for Run 2 combination.
+They are named `haa_${year}_ma${mass}.root` for individual data taking periods and `haa_Run2_ma${mass}.root` for Run 2 combination.

 ## Running and plotting limits

-Limits are run with script [RunLimits.bash](https://github.com/raspereza/HtoAA/blob/main/4Tau/stat/RunLimits.bash).
-It takes as an argument data taking period or `Run2` for combination, e.g.
+Limits are run with the script [RunLimits.bash](https://github.com/raspereza/HtoAA/blob/main/4Tau/stat/RunLimits.bash).
+It takes as an argument data taking period (or `Run2` for combination), e.g.
 ```
 ./RunLimits.bash 2018
 ```